HeiderJeffer/PhD-Department-of-Psychology-at-Leeds-Beckett-University/README.md

-# Title: “Exploring the Cognitive and Physiological Effects of Ārepa Formulation under Cognitive Stress Conditions: A Systematic Approach Integrating Qualitative and Quantitative Analyses”
+##### Title: “Exploring the Cognitive and Physiological Effects of Ārepa Formulation under Cognitive Stress Conditions: A Systematic Approach Integrating Qualitative and Quantitative Analyses”

-## LEEDS BECKETT UNIVERSITY

-## PhD Projects in Psychology

-By Heider Jeffer
+Author Heider Jeffer

-Supervisor(s): Prof. Lauren Owen

 I have created an official website on GitHub and a dedicated Lab for Leeds Beckett University.
 These platforms will be used to store research